-Ms. Tina Maria Fotiou Tel.
-22681882, Email: librarian@kasahighschool.ac.cy
+Mrs. Andrie Makridou Tel.
+22681882, Email: reception@kasahighschool.ac.cy

 European Youth Card

 The European Youth Card is a discount card for young people aged between 13-30 years old and it offers special discounts on hundreds of products and services in Cyprus and in 42 other countries.